Student loan repayments for teachers

 Am I eligible for student loan repayments?

-The GOV.UK website explains you can claim for student loan repayments if you:
+The GOV.UK website explains you can claim for student loan repayments from September 2021 if you:

 - Are currently employed as a teacher at a state-funded secondary school in England